 I’m sure you can see from the pictures that this Pecan Pie Bundt Cake is luscious and rich.
 The cake itself turned out so moist and delicious, and then the crown of decedent pecans lining the top of the tall tower of a cake just takes your taste buds over the top.
 Dare I say that this cake is sexy?
 The drizzle can be called liquid sugary gold.
 It’s made of brown sugar, butter and a little cream.
 Not only does it make the top of the cake glisten, but as it was slowly dripped down the sides it soaked into every delicious bite of the super tall cake.
 I highly recommend keeping some aside too and drizzling more on the sides of the individual slices.
 Your guests will go crazy with desire over this cake!

-Do you know Greek Honey is considered the best honey in the world?
+Do you know France has one of the oldest honey industries in the world?

 Honey Health and Fun Facts: